About Bone Grafting

 Graft composites consist of other bone graft materials and growth factors to achieve the benefits of a variety of substances.
 Some combinations may include: collagen/ceramic composite, which closely resembles the composition of natural bone, DBM combined with bone marrow cells, which aid in the growth of new bone, or a collagen/ceramic/autograft composite.

 Bone morphogenetic proteins (BMPs) are proteins naturally produced in the body that promote and regulate bone formation and healing.

 Synthetic materials also have the advantage of not requiring a second procedure to harvest bone, reducing risk and pain.
 Each bone grafting option has its own risks and benefits.
-Dr. Casino, Dr. Schneider, Dr. Bohle and Dr. Sobarzo will determine which type of bone graft material best suited to your particular needs.
+Dr. Casino, Dr. Schneider, Dr. Bohle, Dr. Sobarzo and Dr. Gersten will determine which type of bone graft material best suited to your particular needs.